You’re starting a new Rust project and hit your first fallible function. What do you do with the Result

-, and HTTP clients surface StatusCode
+, HTTP StatusCode

 .